 Those of us who truly know Lean Operational Excellence, know it to be quite the contrary.
 So how do you convince 800 professionals from the "caring professions" to take this at face value, to embrace Lean Operational Excellence as the way to save more peoples lives...that it compliments their values and not kills them.

-Well, Eleanore Doyle who is one of their VP's and who really got the connection, worked with their marketing team to come up with the messaging and posters above.
+Well, Eleanore Doyle who is one of their VP's and who really got the connection, worked with their marketing team to come up with the messaging and posters above and below.

 "If she had all the time in the world then we could take ours"